 - Objects seem stretched or distorted

-In mild cases, these symptoms may come and go or seem subtle.
-However, even slight astigmatism gradually strains your visual system over time.
-Your eyes work harder to compensate for the irregular shape, leading to discomfort and fatigue.
+In mild cases, these symptoms may be subtle or intermittent.
+However, even slight astigmatism can gradually strain your visual system.
+Your eyes must work harder to compensate for the irregular shape, leading to ongoing discomfort and fatigue.

 Frequent Headaches and Eye Strain

-Do you get headaches after reading, computer work, or visually demanding tasks?
-This often signals undiagnosed astigmatism.
-These headaches develop because your eyes constantly struggle to focus properly.
-Your misshapen cornea or lens forces eye muscles to work harder, causing fatigue and discomfort.
+Headaches after reading, computer use, or other visually demanding tasks often indicate undiagnosed astigmatism.
+These headaches occur because your eyes constantly struggle to achieve clear focus.
+An irregularly shaped cornea or lens forces the eye muscles to overwork, resulting in fatigue and discomfort.

-Eye strain feels like your “eyes are constantly working too hard to see”.
-This extra effort produces:
+Eye strain often feels like your eyes are “constantly working too hard to see.”
+This extra effort can cause:

 - General eye discomfort or irritation

-- A persistent need to squint for clearer vision
+- A frequent need to squint for clearer vision

-The link between astigmatism and headaches runs so strong that research shows a higher prevalence of migraine headaches among those with astigmatism.
-Talk with your eye doctor if you experience these symptoms regularly.
+The connection between astigmatism and headaches is strong.
+Research shows a higher prevalence of migraine headaches among individuals with astigmatism.
+If these symptoms occur regularly, it’s important to discuss them with your eye doctor.

 Night Vision Difficulties and Halos

-Night vision problems often provide the first clear sign of astigmatism.
-When your pupil enlarges in low light, more peripheral light enters your eye, making the blurring and distortion from astigmatism worse.
-This creates distinctive visual effects around light sources.
+Night vision problems are often one of the earliest noticeable signs of astigmatism.
+In low-light conditions, your pupils dilate, allowing more peripheral light to enter the eye.
+This exaggerates the blurring and distortion caused by astigmatism, producing distinctive visual effects around light sources.

-- Halos (bright circles) around streetlights and headlights
+- Halos or bright rings around streetlights and headlights

 - Increased glare from oncoming headlights

-For drivers with significant astigmatism, these effects look like “comets with lines of light radiating out from the center” rather than simple halos.
-This distortion makes night driving particularly hazardous, as judging distances becomes harder and reaction times may increase.
+For individuals with significant astigmatism, these effects may resemble “comets,” with light rays extending from the center rather than simple halos.
+This distortion can make night driving especially challenging, as distance judgment becomes more difficult and reaction times may be affected.

 How Astigmatism Is Diagnosed During an Eye Exam